pydicom/pydicom/doc/cli/cli_intro.rst

 Combining with other CLIs
 -------------------------

-CLIs are useful for general exploration while programming, but also can be combined with other command-line filters to make very powerful abilities.
+CLIs are useful for general exploration while programming, but also can be combined with other command-line filters for additional functionality.
 The following is an example of piping the output of the pydicom 'show' subcommand into 'grep', filtering for lines with either "Dose" or "Sequence" in them:

 .. code-block:: console